breezewish/terraform-up-tidb-aws/README.md

 # terraform-up-tidb-aws

-A sample to create and VMs for deploying TiDB in AWS using [Terraform](https://www.terraform.io) with these default topology:
+A sample to create VMs for deploying TiDB in AWS using [Terraform](https://www.terraform.io) with these default topology:

 | Usage                                       | Size   | Count | Private IP                  |
 |---------------------------------------------|--------|-------|-----------------------------|